soulshake/django/README.md

   - 443:4001
 ```

-The ports section lets you declare a mapping of ports outside the container to those inside the container.
+The ports section lets you declare a mapping of ports of the host to those inside the container.
 In this case, the container listens on ports 80 and 443 for http and https traffic.
 These requests get routed to ports 4000 and 4001 inside the container.
 In this example, nginx is configured (see the relevant [nginx.conf](https://github.com/convox/django/blob/master/conf/nginx.conf)) to listen on ports 4000 and 4001.

 ### .dockerignore